vardaansinha/teacher/index.md

 ---

 ## Investing in your Technical Future
 > Explore the Pathway in Computer Science at Del Norte High School.
-All the Del Norte CompSci classes are designed toward a "Real World" experience.
+All the Del Norte CompSci classes are designed to mimic a "Real World" development experience.
 Class time includes tech talks (lectures), student participation, and work time.
 Grading is focused on time invested, participation with peers, and engagement in learning.
 - Teacher introduces concepts and requirements
 - Project-based learning with Teacher supports
 - Peer Communication, Collaboration